My landlord is trying to evict me because of a domestic violence incident in my apartment. What are my rights?

 Step #2: You must give your landlord written notice that you are terminating your lease based on the domestic violence, along with a copy of the protective order or documentation described in step #1 - this must be given to the landlord within 90 days of when you reported the domestic violence incident.3

-You may also want to check out our Safety Tips page for more information and ideas on how to keep yourself and your family safe.
+You may also want to check out our Safety Planning page for more information and ideas on how to keep yourself and your family safe.

 1 D.C.
 Code § 42-3505.07(c)